flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

 </div>

 - PTU Audible in Cockpit (unrealistic):
-    - Allows the PTU to be heard in teh cockpit which in real life is not the case.
+    - Allows the PTU to be heard in the cockpit which in real life is not the case.
 But many people are used to this sound as it is very audible in the passenger cabin.
 - Exterior Master Volume:
     - Volume for sounds audible when in external views.
 - Engine Interiors Sounds: